HeroOfStorm/magister/README.md

 - Model trained on real data from otodom.pl website

 ## Overview
 This Streamlit application displays examples of house rental offers and allows users to predict rental prices based on various features of the property.
-The app uses a machine learning model to make predictions and displays the results in a metric.
+The app uses a machine learning model to make predictions and displays the results as price and diviation from average market price.

 ## Features
 This Streamlit app displays examples of home rental listings and allows users to predict rental prices based on various property characteristics.
 The application uses a machine learning model to make predictions, which was developed in a thesis.